 - Health authorities to educate the public about vegan diet

 Vegan Australia will lobby health and medical authorities to educate the Australian public about the health benefits of vegan diets and to support people adopting vegan diets.
 Official dietary advice should reflect a sustainable balanced vegan diet, such as PCRM's Power Plate.
 Authorities should also implement behaviour change campaigns to facilitate a rapid transition to a sustainable and compassionate vegan diet.
+On this issue, Vegan Australia supports Doctors For Nutrition, an Australian organisation which promotes the benefits of whole food plant-based nutrition.

 - Shift subsidies from animal production